pioneercoders/pc-old-tutorial-content/TUTORIAL/C/content/11-Structures/structures_tutorial.md

 	<p>2.Typedef structure declaration.</p>

 	<p><b>Tagged structure declaration</b></p>
 	<p>A Tagged structure declaration can be used to define structure variables and return type.
-It is starts with the keyword ëstructí.
+It is starts with the keyword ‚Äòstruct‚Äô.
 The second element is the tag.
 The tag is the identifier for the structure.</p>
 	<!-- <img src="/pioneercoders/resources/images/CPointers7.png"> -->
 	<p><b>Syntax</b></p>
 	@CODE_START@@C@struct TAG